-For a brief moment, I was a bit caught up within his smile.
-Then once the music was playing behind me I knew it was time to get started.
+For a moment, I was a bit caught up in his smile.
+Then, once the music was playing behind me, I knew it was time to get started.

 Sandy called out from the wings.
 “Mia, it is time for us to all get ready.”

 I nodded and waved goodbye to Henry.
 “Coming, Sandy.”

 Dean Array came out and introduced the staff and the performers, and then we heard the massive applause.
 The scene at Radio City was so amazing with all the lights shining brightly as everyone made their way to the stage.

 Alona Neal headed things up by dancing the first few dances with her dancers.
 Then, everyone else lined up to perform.
 I’m so happy when it’s Sandy’s turn.
 She was amazing.
 Her jazz routine is so well choreographed, not to mention her ballet routine.
 All the dancers do so well.
 I was proud to be a part of it all.

 “Okay,” Alona finally announced.
 “Now, for our final performance, we have selected a dancer who has set a precedent since she began here a year ago.
 She is only a sophomore, but her contemporary solo is one that could not be overlooked.
 Without further ado, we present Mia Gerard.”

 I walked out on the stage and closed my eyes, and then the music

 started.
 All I could think about was Leo.
 I